Job Position: Accessibility Specialist

 - Collaborative with a strong focus on teamwork

 Duties, responsibilities, and activities may change at any time with or without prior notice.

 While performing the duties of this job, the employee is regularly required to sit.
 The employee frequently is required to walk; use hands to type, handle or feel; reach with hands and arms; and talk or hear.
 The employee is occasionally required to stand.

 When in the field the employee must frequently lift or move objects up to 10 pounds and occasionally lift or move objects up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision and ability to adjust focus.

-Local day travel and infrequent overnight travel is required (anticipated at up to 30% during some weeks).
+Minimum overnight travel is anticipated for this position.
+Local day travel is required (anticipated at up to 30% during some weeks).
 A valid and clean driving license is required.

-This is an office based position.
 Most work is performed in an office environment.
-Regular field work which will involve trips to projects sites for observation and training is required.
+Regular field work which will involve trips to projects sites is required.

 Performance will be evaluated against this job description, competencies for this level, and mutually agreed goals.

-SWA is an Equal Opportunity Employer.
+SWA is an Equal Opportunity Employer – all qualified applicants will be afforded equal employment opportunities without discrimination because of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, or marital status.
 We offer a competitive compensation and benefits package.
 Applications submitted without a cover letter will not be reviewed.